 The Divine Mercy Chaplet is a relatively recent but very popular devotion revealed by Our Lord to St. Maria Faustina Kowalska, a Polish nun.
-On Good Friday 1937, Christ appeared to Saint Faustina and asked her to recite this chaplet for nine days, starting on Good Friday and ending on the Octave of Easter (the Sunday after Easter Sunday), now known as Divine Mercy Sunday.
+On Good Friday 1937, Christ appeared to Saint Faustina and asked her to recite this chaplet for nine days, starting on Good Friday and ending on the Octave of Easter (the Saturday after Easter Sunday).
 In her diary, St. Faustina tells of Jesus’ great love and mercy for us when He told her, “Whoever will recite this prayer will receive great mercy at the hour of death”.

 The chaplet is most often recited during those nine days, but it can be prayed at any time of the year, and Saint Maria Faustina recited it almost unceasingly.

 A standard rosary can be used to recite the chaplet, and the entire devotion takes just 20 minutes—about the time it takes to pray the rosary.

 The Divine Mercy Cenacle (Ministry group) of St. Clare’s invites you to join in the Novena starting on Good Friday, March 30, 2018 at 3 p.m. each day for 9 days by saying the Chaplet.
 We will be handing out Divine Mercy brochures after Mass on Palm Sunday.

 The Chaplet of Mercy is recited using ordinary rosary beads of five decades.
 The Chaplet is preceded by two opening prayers from the Diary of Saint Faustina and followed by a closing prayer.